Information on Custodial Sentences

 - The individual may also be required to undertake counselling for problems such as alcohol, drugs, mental health issues or anger management.

 If the individual fails to co-operate with their licence conditions they may be recalled to custody to resume serving their sentence

 Non Parole Licence

-If parole is refused, the offender remains in prison until they are released automatically, once they have served two-thirds of their sentence.
-The offender is then released into the community on a non-parole licence for the final third of their sentence, but is still subject to be recalled to prison to serve the remaining term if they breach the terms of their licence.
+If parole is refused, the person remains in prison until they are released automatically, once they have served two-thirds of their sentence.
+The person is then released into the community on a Non-Parole Licence for the final third of their sentence, but is still subject to be recalled to prison to serve the remaining term if they breach the terms of their licence.